-It becomes more common to use two monitors at once to increase productivity.
-Several of my friends already have two monitors setup as dual monitors to be able to display twice the amount of information on the screen.
+It becomes more common these days to use two monitors at once to increase productivity.
+Several of my friends already have two monitors set up as dual monitors so that they can work with two screens at the same time effectively doubling their workspace.
 This makes perfect sense for users who do need a lot of information on the screen at once.

 I know some Poker players for instance who use two monitors to play eight games at once.
 It is actually pretty hard to find wallpapers for dual monitor setups.
 Sure, you could merge two wallpapers and use them as the background but it is also possible to use dual screen wallpapers from the site that I just found.